QuantConnect/lean-cli/README.md

                                   The port of the Bloomberg server --bloomberg-symbol-map-file FILE
+                                  The path to the Bloomberg symbol map file --bloomberg-emsx-broker TEXT    The EMSX broker to use --bloomberg-emsx-user-time-zone TEXT
+                                  The EMSX user timezone to use --bloomberg-emsx-account TEXT   The EMSX account to use --bloomberg-emsx-strategy TEXT  The EMSX strategy to use --bloomberg-emsx-notes TEXT     The EMSX notes to use --bloomberg-emsx-handling TEXT  The EMSX handling to use --bloomberg-execution TEXT      Bloomberg execution --bloomberg-allow-modification BOOLEAN
-                                  The path to the Bloomberg symbol map file --image TEXT                    The LEAN engine image to use (defaults to quantconnect/lean:latest) --update                        Pull the LEAN engine image before starting live trading --lean-config FILE              The Lean configuration file that should be used (defaults to the nearest lean.json)
+                                  Whether modification is allowed --image TEXT                    The LEAN engine image to use (defaults to quantconnect/lean:latest) --update                        Pull the LEAN engine image before starting live trading --lean-config FILE              The Lean configuration file that should be used (defaults to the nearest lean.json)